naveenkumarbaraker/naveenkumarbaraker/README.md

 - 🔭 I’m currently working on *Projects*

-- 💻 For now learning *Docker and Kubernetes*
+- 💻 For now, learning *Docker and Kubernetes*

 -  📃 In my free time, I read tech articles and others.